 Thermal Bowing

-It can also occur when one side of the pipe is exposed to the sun and the other side is in the shade.
+Thermal bowing can also result from uneven solar heating when one side of the pipe is exposed to sunlight while the other remains shaded.

-This effect take place when the temperature difference between top and bottom of the pipe section is significant.
-It called thermal gradient.
-This thermal gradient causes pipe thermal strains which produce pipe curvature called thermal bowing.
+This effect occurs when significant temperature differences exist between the top and bottom of the pipe cross-section, creating a thermal gradient.
+The resulting differential thermal expansion causes pipe curvature known as thermal bowing.

 Assumptions: